What is BASICS?

 - Allows you to select your own goals around reducing risky behaviors and avoiding harmful consequences related to alcohol and other drug use.

 The BASICS Structure

-BASICS involves two one-on-one sessions with the BASICS provider that occur approximately 7-10 days apart.
+BASICS involves two one-on-one sessions with the BASICS provider that occur approximately 7 to 10 days apart.
 Each session will take about 1 hour.
 You will also have a few assignments to complete between the two sessions.

 If you have been referred to the BASICS program, you will receive an email from the BASICS web portal.
-From here, you can access the BASICS system, create your log-in credentials and use the calendar to set up your appointments.
+From there you can access the BASICS system, create your login credentials and use the calendar to set up your appointments.

-Please note: There is a $50 fine for the program.
-However, if you complete BOTH sessions within FOUR WEEKS of your referral, the fee will be waived.
+Please note: There is a $50 fee for the program.
+However, if you complete both sessions within four weeks of your referral, the fee will be waived.
 Failure to complete the course in the allotted time may result in a $50 fee and a hold on your Skidmore account.

 Did you know that anybody can go through the BASICS program?